platformatic/platformatic/docs/db/authorization/user-roles-metadata.md

 User metadata is parsed from an HTTP request and stored in a `user` object on the Fastify request object.
-This object is populated on-demand, but it's possible to populate it explicity with `await request.setupDBAuthorizationUser()`.
+This object is populated on-demand, but it's possible to populate it explicitly with `await request.setupDBAuthorizationUser()`.

 ```javascript
 await request.setupDBAuthorizationUser();